internetErik/TeachProgramming/README.md

 ## Layer (this term may not be the most suitable)

-*A layer is basically anything that you can put some value into, or get some value out of.*
+*A layer is basically anything that you can put some value into, or get some value out of.
+Something with getters and/or setters*

+[Erik Meijer - What does it mean to be Reactive?](https://www.youtube.com/watch?v=sTSQlYX5DU0) (This is a great talk that works out getters and setters - both syncronous and asyncronous)

 ### Overview